Control flow

 If the unzipping works (if it returns a zero exit status), then the Zip file gets deleted.
 If however, the unzipping fails (if it returns a non-zero exit status), the script aborts and we haven’t lost our Zip file.

-Conditional on failure
+Execution conditional on failure

-The opposite of && is || which plays the role of a logical OR statement: the following command only gets executed if the first one fails.
+The opposite of && is ||: the second command only gets executed if the first one failed.

 Example: